“The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.”

 When a person is unable to eat or absorb nutrients sufficiently, then fluid and nutrients can be given through Parenteral and Enteral Nutrition which is a life saving measure in the management of such patients.

-Parenteral feeding involves administration of nutrients intravenously and enteral feeding involves a tube that passes through the nose or mouth directly into the stomach.
+Parenteral feeding involves administration of nutrients intravenously.
+Whereas enteral feeding involves a tube that passes through the nose or mouth directly into the stomach.

 Home Parenteral Nutrition (HPN) can be used as the sole source of nutrition or to supplement oral feeding should the patient be able to manage a little food and drink, but not enough to ensure adequate nutrition.

-HPN should be considered to patients who are at the greatest risk of malnourishment to ensure that all the essential nutrients are provided in their diet.
+Nutritionists should consider HPN for patients who are at the greatest risk of malnourishment.
+This is to ensure that all the essential nutrients are present in the diet.

 Administration of Parenteral or Enteral nutrition is expensive and is often associated with a deterioration in the disease being treated.

 It is therefore imperative to involve clinical expertise in administering HPEN.
 A dietician, pharmacist, nurse and clinician should be involved in the process.
-The patients should also be regularly examined and tested to ensure that HPEN is providing adequate nutrition and has a positive impact on their quality of life.
+In addition, medics should also regularly examine and test patients.
+This is to ensure that HPEN is providing adequate nutrition and has a positive impact on their quality of life.

 This site will be looking at some of the issues related to Home Parenteral Enteral Nutrition.